-This Sustainability Report summarises QT Vascular's sustainability policies, practices and performance from 1 January 2020 to 31 December 2020, with a focus on its material ESG factors.
-The report covers the listed entity, QT Vascular Ltd. and all its wholly-owned subsidiaries, including TriReme Medical, LLC, TriReme Medical (Singapore) Pte.
-Ltd. and Quattro Vascular Pte.
-Ltd.
+This Sustainability Report summarises QT Vascular's sustainability policies, practices and performance from 1 January 2021 to 31 December 2021 ("FY2021"), with a focus on its material ESG factors.
+The report covers the listed entity, QT Vascular Ltd and all its subsidiaries, including TriReme Medical, LLC, TriReme Medical (Singapore) Pte Ltd and Quattro Vascular Pte Ltd.

-The report is prepared in accordance with the requirements of SGX Catalist Rules 711A and 711B, as well as SGX Catalist Rules Practice Note 7F: Sustainability Reporting Guide.
-The report also makes reference to the Global Reporting Initiative (GRI) Standards, a globally recognised framework to report on ESG issues.
+The report is prepared in accordance with the requirements of SGX Catalist Rules 711A and 711B, guided by SGX Catalist Rules Practice Note 7F: Sustainability Reporting Guide.
+The report also makes reference to the Global Reporting Initiative (GRI) Standards: Core Option, a globally recognised framework to report on ESG issues.
 This report references the following GRI Standards and topic-specific Disclosures:

-- Disclosure 205-3 from GRI 205: Anti-corruption 2016 - Disclosures 416-1 and 416-2 from GRI 416: Customer Health and Safety 2016 - Disclosures 417-2 and 417-3 from GRI 417: Marketing and Labelling 2016 - Disclosure 419-1 from GRI 419: Socioeconomic Compliance 2016
+- Disclosure 205-3 from GRI 205: Anti-corruption 2016 - Disclosure 419-1 from GRI 419: Socioeconomic Compliance 2016